huntdatacenter/about/pages/index.md

             <v-card-text>
               <v-row dense>
                 <v-col cols="12">
-                  Cost includes running costs for the store and compute resources your attach to your lab.
-Fees across several labs can be billed individually or in combined in invoice profile.
+                  You pay for the resources you attach to your lab.
+Fees across several labs can be billed individually or in combination.
+See examples or estimate cost in our price calculator.
                 </v-col>
               </v-row>
               <v-row dense>